rikhuijzer/SIRUS.jl/paper/paper.md

 \end{table}

 At the time of writing, SIRUS's predictive performance is comparable to the linear model and XGBoost on the binary classification datasets, that is, Haberman, Titanic, Breast Cancer, and Diabetes.
-The best performance occurs at the Diabetes dataset where both XGBoost and SIRUS outperform the linear model.
+The best performance occurs at the Diabetes dataset where both XGBoost and the SIRUS mdoels outperform the linear model.
 The reason for this could be that negative effects are often nonlinear for fragile systems [@taleb2020statistical].
 For example, it could be that an increase in oral glucose tolerance increases the chance of diabetes exponentially.
 In such cases, the hard cutoff points chosen by tree-based models, such as XGBoost and SIRUS, may fit the data better.

-For the multiclass Iris classification and the Boston Housing regression datasets, the performance was worse than the other models.
+For the multiclass Iris classification and the Boston Housing regression datasets, the performance was worse than the other models non-SIRUS models.
 It could be that this is caused by a bug in the implementation or because this is a fundamental issue in the algorithm.
 Further work is needed to find the root cause or workarounds for these low scores.
 One possible solution would be to add SymbolicRegression.jl [@cranmer2023interpretable] as a secondary back end for regression tasks.